-Years ago, once couples got engaged, they had two celebrations to look forward to — the bridal shower and the rehearsal dinner.
-Although those traditions continue and have changed a bit, as time moved on, couples have gotten more creative with the addition of other events.
-Some are beautiful ideas borrowed from different cultures, and some are just an excuse to get together and party.
+Years ago, once couples got engaged, they had two celebrations to look forward to—the bridal shower and the rehearsal dinner.
+Although those traditions remain, as time’s moved on, couples have become more creative with the addition of other events.
 No matter your reasoning for scheduling more events to your pre-wedding itinerary, seize the opportunity to celebrate with family and friends.
 Here’s our ultimate guide to doing so.

 The question gets popped, a ring is placed on your finger, and it’s time to celebrate with loved ones.
-Instead of everyone asking to see your bling or eyeing it for the first time on social media, let folks congratulate you and see your engagement ring in person.
-Ideally, an engagement party usually takes place within the first month of the proposal, but if your schedule prevents that timeline, do it whenever convenient.
+Ideally, an engagement party takes place within the first month of the proposal, but if your schedule prevents that timeline, do it whenever is most convenient.

-Since this is a more intimate celebration, hosting anything from a casual backyard barbecue with lawn games to a more upscale dinner — think farm tables and globe lighting — is appropriate.
+Since this is a more intimate celebration, hosting anything from a casual backyard barbecue with lawn games and a small guest list to a more upscale dinner is appropriate.
 Who hosts depends on your take on the event.
-If you and your future spouse want to have family and friends gather to meet each other and celebrate the blending of families, feel free to play the host.
+If you and your future spouse want to have family and friends gather to meet each other, feel free to host.
 However, if you’re going to be hands-off, have someone close, such as a sibling or parent, orchestrate the event.

-Once referred to as a bridal shower, today’s wedding shower is more inclusive than its formerly females-only predecessor.
-Of course, you can keep it to just the ladies if you’d like, but the main focus of this event is to shower the happy couple with gifts, which can take on several forms.
-Guests can bring items off the couple’s registry, or the event can be themed, such as giving articles related to experiences (think restaurant gift certificates and local theater tickets) or stocking the couple’s bar.
+Once referred to as a bridal shower, today’s wedding shower is more inclusive than its formerly women-only predecessor.
+While you can keep it to just the ladies if you’d like, the main focus of this event is to shower the happy couple with gifts, which can take on several forms.
+Guests can bring items off the couple’s registry, or the event can be themed.
+Think giving articles related to experiences or stocking the couple’s bar.

-Even though you’re excited about receiving gifts, it’s probably best to let someone else handle the hosting and inviting for your wedding shower.
-However, that doesn’t mean you need to stay uninvolved.
-Talk to your sibling, aunt, or attendants — all appropriate choices for hosting a shower — about a theme and what type of gifts you need.
-Invite close friends and family members, and hold the event two to three months before the wedding at someone’s home, a local tea house, or somewhere else that gives off intimate, romantic vibes.
+It’s probably best to let someone else handle the hosting and inviting for your wedding shower.
+However, that doesn’t mean you need to be uninvolved.
+Talk to your sibling, Best Man, Maid of Honor, or parent—all appropriate choices for hosting a shower—about a theme and what type of gifts you’d like.
+Invite close friends and family members, and hold the event two to three months before the wedding at someone’s home or somewhere else that gives off intimate, celebratory vibes.

-There is no better event to let loose than the bachelorette or bachelor party when it comes to having fun.
-Although these parties have gotten a bad rap for overconsumption of alcohol and hiring strippers, today’s couples have reframed these events to be more classy while still partying and making memories with people they are close to, which is who this event is for.
-So think about inviting your bridal party, siblings, and close friends — as long as they don’t feel stilted by not being asked to serve as an attendant.
+Today’s couples have reframed the bachelor or bachelorette party to be more classy, while still partying and making memories with people they are close to.
+Think about inviting your bridal party, siblings, and close friends—as long as they don’t feel stilted by not being asked to serve as an attendant.

-It’s perfectly appropriate for you to host this event yourself, or your wedding party can also take the reigns.
-Often, bachelor and bachelorette parties have everyone pay their own way, especially if you spend the night at a bar or fly to Cancun for a long weekend.
-However, this pre-wedding celebration is more about getting together and being festive than about gifts or anything else, so feel free to enjoy the planning and be flexible so that everyone can let their hair down for a while close to the wedding day.
+It’s perfectly appropriate for you to host this event yourself.
+Your wedding party can also take the reigns.
+Often, bachelor and bachelorette parties have everyone pay their own way, especially if you jet set out of town for a long weekend.
+That said, this pre-wedding celebration is more about getting together and being festive than major expenses, so feel free to be flexible so everyone involved can celebrate leading up to your wedding day.

-Of course, it’s always great to get together with your wedding party, and if you’re a groom who wants to hold a groomsmen’s brunch, go for it!
-This meal for bridesmaids focuses on socializing and just catching up, providing a fabulous opportunity for your attendants to get to know each other.
-Breaking the ice on or before the big day is a fantastic way to set the tone.
-The bridesmaids’ brunch usually takes place at a restaurant or cafe unless someone, such as your mom, aunt, or cousin, loves to entertain and would like to host it at their home.
+It’s always great to get together with your wedding party—and if you’re a groom who wants to hold a groomsmen’s brunch, go for it!
+Traditionally, a bridesmaids’ luncheon or brunch is a meal for bridesmaids focused on socializing.
+Breaking the ice before the big day is a fantastic way to set the tone.
+The bridesmaids’ brunch usually takes place at a restaurant, café, or loved one’s home.

-Concerning the rehearsal dinner, it’s also nice to invite any close family members — say, grandparents, aunts, and uncles — and family traveling from far away.
-Also, don’t forget to include a plus one for your wedding attendants so that their significant other can join in the festivities.
-As expected, the rehearsal dinner is usually the evening before your wedding, and it’s best to host it somewhere close to the wedding venue.
-Choose a restaurant close by, or see if your ceremony venue has space that is not already dedicated to your wedding reception.
+The rehearsal dinner follows your wedding rehearsal, in which your officiant or wedding planner guides you and everyone involved through your wedding ceremony.
+Along with these people, it’s nice to invite any close family members that are wedding guests, as well as those traveling in.
+As expected, the rehearsal dinner is usually the evening before your wedding and, as such, it’s best to host it somewhere close to the wedding venue.
+Choose a restaurant close by or see if your ceremony venue has a space that is not already dedicated to your wedding reception.

 Borrowing beautiful influences from Hindu and Muslim traditions, the henna party is a unique way to celebrate while focusing on self and practicing ancient rituals.
 Also known as a mendhi, this event is generally held by the bride’s parents and involves placing beautiful, intricate designs on the bride’s hands and feet using henna dye.